Organize servers into groups

 Server groups let you group server configurations together and work with them as with a single entity.
 If you need to deploy code to multiple servers, you can use a server group and avoid deploying to each server individually.

 Create a server group

 To create a new server configuration inside the group, select the group in the left-hand pane and click either the Add new server link in the right-hand pane or the toolbar button.
-Then configure the newly created server depending on its type as described in Configuring Synchronization with a Web Server.
+Then configure the newly created server depending on its type as described in Configure synchronization with a Web server.

 To add an existing server configuration to the group, drag it into the group.
 To remove a server configuration, drag it out of the group.

-Click the Use as Default toolbar button to have PhpStorm silently apply the current server group in the following cases:
+Click the Use as Default to have PyCharm silently apply the current server group in the following cases:

 Use the For current project checkbox to configure the server group visibility, which also applies to all servers contained in the group.